 About the Author

 Hello, I’m Steve Flinders.
-I’m a company director, trainer, writer and coach.
+I’m a freelance trainer, writer, consultant and coach.

 I was born in the UK and read Politics, Philosophy and Economics at university though I probably spent as much time there swimming as studying.
 I then took a gap decade, working as a volunteer in a school in Pakistan, living in (what was then) a remote part of SW Ireland, getting a teaching qualification, teaching English in Sweden, and spending a year walking round Great Britain.
 Like many people leaving university with few skills other than the ability to speak my own language, I found that teaching was a good way to get work abroad, to meet different kinds of people, and to get some understanding of other countries and cultures.
 After thirty years, I still like teaching, although I’ve come to believe that the main role of a teacher is not to teach but to encourage and to facilitate learning.
 I also believe in what the historian Theodore Zeldin calls “the transforming power of conversation”.
 When we are deeply engaged in conversation, we can forget which language we are speaking.
 I think there is something for managers to learn from this too.